 3) For "no pre-condition" during IMS Call Setup, the "Authorizing QoS Resource" is skipped and UE uses an existing IP-CAN bearer (e.g. default or pre-established) for media based on the media parameters received in the SDP offer/answer.
 The Establishment of EPS bearer for IMS voice is skipped.

-NOTE 1: Since the NB-IoT device has at most 2 EPS bearers over UP, and the GBR bearer is not supported over GEO Satellite access, it is proposed to transmit both IMS signalling and Media via one or two non-GBR EPS bearer.
+NOTE 1: Since the NB-IoT device has at most 2 EPS bearers over UP and the GBR bearer is not supported over GEO Satellite access, it is proposed to transmit both IMS signalling and Media via one or two non-GBR EPS bearer.

 For IMS signalling, UE uses a default bearer to transmit the signalling message.